openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/781740042?h=227bbfc0e7&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="openHPI-guidelines-05-cp-categorization"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 #### Topic
+Topics are defined per platform (talk to your platform administrator if you do not find a topic that suits you).
+Topics are used to filter the courses on the course list.
+On openHPI, for example, the topics are: Big Data and AI, Cloud and Operating Systems, Cybersecurity, etc. On your platform there might be different topics.
+Platforms running behind a portal, such as eGov-Campus or KI-Campus do not have a course list.
+The topic is therefore not reflected in the UI.
+Setting a topic here still might be useful for reporting purposes.

 #### Reporting Type
+Reporting types are only used for reporting purposes.
+You can define your own reporting types.
+E.g. if you want to receive a combined course report for all the Java courses you offered in 2022, you could create a reporting type HPI-Java-2022 and use this for all Java courses of your institution offered on the platform in 2022.

 #### Course List
+Currently, the courses on the courses page are ordered only by date.
+In the future, it will be possible to create more lists manually.
+A first step towards this direction is the "featured" course list, which allows you to particularly highlight several courses.
+Please, talk to your platform administrator if this feature is enabled for your platform yet.

 #### Level
+Like topics, levels are a way to filter courses on the courses page.
+They are predefined per platform.
+For example, on openHPI we use Junior, Beginner, Advanced and Expert.

 #### Learning goals
 #### Target groups
 #### Channel